-Cyclist dies following 'medical event' during Lake Taupo Cycle Challenge
+Cyclist dies following 'medical event' during Lake Taupō Cycle Challenge

-A cyclist has died in the annual Lake Taupo Cycle challenge.
+A cyclist has died in the annual Lake Taupō Cycle challenge.

-Event organisers have confirmed the person died while competing in today's event, which takes cyclists on a course around Lake Taupo.
+Event organisers have confirmed the person died while competing in today's event, which takes cyclists on a course around Lake Taupō.

 "Early information suggests a medical event involving a single rider," a spokesperson for the event said.